Psalm 48 – The City of the Great King

 As when You break the ships of Tarshish

 With an east wind.

 a.
-Behold, the kings assembled: With God the refuge of Jerusalem (Psalm 48:3), the kings of the earth come to it – yet they cannot attack.
+Behold, the kings assembled: With God the refuge of Jerusalem (Psalm 48:3), the kings of the earth came to it – yet they could not attack.
 Instead they marveled and they were troubled.

 i.
 They passed by together may be too weak.
-The niv translates, they advanced together.
+The niv [New International Version] translates, they advanced together.
 “The united effort of the nations gave them confidence, best expressed by A.A.
-Anderson: ‘they stormed furiously’.”
+Anderson: ‘they stormed furiously.’”
 (VanGemeren)

 iii.
 “As has been often noticed, they recall Caesar’s Veni, vidi, vici; but these kings came, saw, were conquered.
 No cause for the rout is named.
 No weapons were drawn in the city.”
 (Maclaren)

 b.
 Fear took hold of them there: When they saw and understood the great King guarding His holy city, they were afraid to either attack the city or offend the King.
 They hurt like a woman in labor and they were scattered like ships in a storm.

 i.
 “Even thus shall the haters of the church vanish from the field, Papists, Ritualists, Arians, Sceptics, they shall each have their day, and shall pass on to the limbo of forgetfulness.”
 (Spurgeon)

 3. (8) The established city of the LORD.

 So we have seen